whole home generator

 Ask your friends and neighbors for recommendations and read reviews.
 This is a big purchase.
 You need to pick a solid generator brand.
 But you also want an installer with a good reputation for customer service that knows the local permitting process.
 The installation costs can be equal to the amount that you spend purchasing your generator.
 So it pays to shop around.

-TIP: Generac is one of the more popular brands of standby generator.
+TIP: Generac generators are one of the most popular whole-house systems and run off either natural gas or liquid propane.
 And the biggest Generac dealer in Houston (and in all of North America) is Generator Supercenter, which is headquartered in Tomball, TX.
 They have generator sales locations in Tomball, Beaumont, College Station, Round Rock, Lufkin and Tyler, Texas.

 Here are the steps that your installer will take to set up your standby generator: